slouc/concurrency-in-scala-with-ce/README.md

 As expected, this prints out `[pool-1-thread-1] A` indefinitely.

 But what happens if we now change to `Executors.newFixedThreadPool(2)`?
-In the case of fibers, both "A" and "B" would be executed concurrently.
+In the case of fibers, "A" and "B" would be executed concurrently, and we would see them taking turns in being printed out.

 But with `Future`s, we get
 ```